 While there are some significant differences with Spinoza here, Kant agreed with him that we do not have to resort to faith, scepticism, or dogmas.
 We simply accept that there are limits to what we can understand.

 Kant, in 1784 wrote “Out of the crooked timber of humanity, no straight thing was ever made.”
-This is interesting because humans quite often can see solutions, but it seems to be impossible to implement them.
+This is interesting because humans quite often can see solutions, but it seems to be very difficult to implement them.
 Humanity is not good in preventing bad things from happening.
 But once they happen, we are good at solving problems.
-The corona pandemic might be such an opportunity in our lifetime that allows us to adjust the direction of where we are going.
+In my time, the corona pandemic might be such an opportunity in our lifetime that allows us to adjust the direction of where we are going.
+The consequences of the Russian invasion is another game-changer in global affairs.

 These developments have in general led to an increase in general welfare.
 Again, in an overall sense this has been for the common good of all humanity.
 It can even be observed way beyond the western countries.
 Internationally, poverty has decreased and healthcare and educational has significantly improved.
 The spread of rational developments aimed at serving mankind remains the best way forward.